-- 5.1.1 Testing and investigations may be undertaken for any anti-doping purpose.
-They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and the eventual specific protocols of the FEI supplementing that International Standard. - 5.1.2 Testing shall be undertaken to obtain analytical evidence as to whether the Athlete has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Article 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).
+Testing and investigations may be undertaken for any anti-doping purpose.
+They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and the specific protocols of the FIVB supplementing that International Standard.

+- 5.1.1 Testing shall be undertaken to obtain analytical evidence as to whether the Athlete has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Article 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).
+Test distribution planning, Testing, post-Testing activity and all related activities conducted by the FIVB shall be in conformity with the International Standard for Testing and Investigations.
+The FIVB shall determine the number of finishing placement tests, random tests and target tests to be performed, in accordance with the criteria established by the International Standard for Testing and Investigations.
+All provisions of the International Standard for Testing and Investigations shall apply automatically in respect of all such Testing. - 5.1.2 The FIVB may obtain, assess and process anti-doping intelligence from all available sources, to inform the development of an effective, intelligent and proportionate test distribution plan, to plan Target Testing, and/or to form the basis of an investigation into a possible anti-doping rule violation(s).